cordafab/SuperCages/README.md

 ## Installation
 SuperCages can be compiled using the *supercages.pro* qmake file placed in the project root.
 SuperCages has been tested with:
- - Intel-based MacOS 11.1
+ - Intel MacOS 11.1
- - Apple-silicon MacOS 11.1
+ - Apple Silicon MacOS 11.1
  - Ubuntu

 #### MacOS configuration